mohisa302/AIR-Climate/README.md

 - **Reseve and Cancel Rockets and Missions**

-  - The website that displays a list of Rockets/Missions and allows you to add and remove them from your storage.
+  - The website that displays information about climates and displays them in categories.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>